Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

---Update-Database, failed, it says object CoverType existed --check tables, there are two tables added in the database(CoverType, and Product) --20211130202853_InitialCreate.cs in the Migration folder produced
+--Update-Database, failed, it says object CoverType existed --check tables, there are two tables added in the database(CoverType, and Product) --20211130202853_InitialCreate.cs in the Migration folder produced --commit the changes and push to github.com, save changes.